HaihuaWang-hub/rnaseq_TC_contrasts/At_homology_and_GO_assignment.md

 2) Assign top Arabidopsis matches from alignments to Camelina genes
 3) Assign GO terms to Camelina genes using GO terms assigned to homologous Arabidopsis genes
-4) Generate GO enrichment lists for the different DE Gene lists
 ## Align Camelina Pepetide Sequences to Arabidopsis
 ### Resources
 * I use the program `diamond` to quickly use BLASTP for many genes